-We note that the Company established the figure of the Manager in charge of preparing the Company's Financial Reports (hereinafter the "Manager in Charge"), as required by the Articles of Association and on a consistent basis with the change in its shareholding structure (i.e. control by the Ministry for the Economy and Finance).
+We note that the Company established the role of the "Manager in charge of preparing the Company's Financial Reports", as required by the Articles of Association and on a consistent basis with the change in its shareholding structure (i.e. control by the Ministry for the Economy and Finance).